prunbun/Exchange/README.md

 ------
 The second phase of the project includes implementing an application that uses our core building blocks, namely an exchange and its associated infrastructure.
 This includes:
-1. Publishing data to all participants
+1. Market Data Publisher
-2. Receiving orders
+2. Matching Engine + Order Book
-3. Matching Engine
+3. Order Gateway